dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1015: Corporate penalties must be appropriate and just.
+### T1015: Penalties may include fines or criminal charges.

 |Support|
 |---|